Greencastle, Pennsylvania: Civil War

 Early in the Civil War, Greencastle and neighboring Franklin County communities raised the 126th Pennsylvania Infantry.
-In the summer of 1863, the war touched close to home when Confederate General Robert E. Lee and his Army of Northern Virginia invaded southern Pennsylvania during the Gettysburg Campaign.
+In the summer of 1863, the war touched close to home when Confederate General Robert E. Lee and his Army of Northern Virginia invaded southern Pennsylvania during the Gettysburg campaign.
 From mid-June to early July, those residents of Greencastle who had not fled to safety lived under Confederate rule.
 On July 2, concurrent with the Battle of Gettysburg in neighboring Adams County, Captain Ulric Dahlgren's Federal cavalry patrol galloped into Greencastle's town square, where they surprised and captured several Confederate cavalrymen carrying vital correspondence from Richmond.
 After the Battle of Gettysburg, Lee's army began its retreat to Virginia on July 4 and 5.
 He sent John D. Imboden's cavalry to escort a large wagon train carrying Confederate wounded.
 The train, nearly 18 mi in length, wound its way through the streets of Greencastle, where a few men of the town attacked the wagon train with axes and hatchets.
 They succeeded in disabling several wagons before Confederate cavalry chased them away.

 Modern era

 Following the war, Greencastle grew considerably in the late 19th century during the Industrial Revolution, having several industrial factories built inside the town limits, including the Crowell Manufacturing Company, which constructed farming equipment.

 In 1902, Greencastle businessman Philip Baer began a tradition where the town holds a triennial social event known as "Old Home Week".
 Every three years, Greencastle townspeople and former residents come together for one week in August in a town-wide reunion to reminisce and fellowship.
+Baer performed prolifically in a minstrel show which included the use of blackface.
+As recently as 2013, the program has featured a "modern minstrel."
 The most recent Old Home Week Celebration occurred in 2022; the next one will be in 2025.

 The Greencastle Historic District, Mitchell-Shook House, and Martin's Mill Bridge are listed on the National Register of Historic Places.

 Greencastle contains many Christian church congregations with longstanding heritage and rich history.
 The present-day Methodist church has origins dating back to 1805 when Christian Newcomer conducted services in the area.